How to Unblock a Shower Drain Without Chemicals

 - Chemical drain cleaners can damage pipes as well as the environment.

-- There are several natural methods to unblock a shower drain for example, baking soda or vinegar or a wire hanger or a dry/wet vacuum.
+- There are many natural methods to get rid of the blockage in a shower, such as using vinegar and baking soda and a wire hanger or a wet/dry vacuum.

-- To make use of the method of baking soda and vinegar, gather materials, take off the drain cover and other debris, pour baking soda, followed by vinegar.
-Wait 30 minutes and then flush with boiling water.
+- Use the method of baking soda and vinegar: gather materials, take off drain cover and garbage, pour in baking soda followed by vinegar.
+Allow 30 minutes and then flush with boiling water.

-- Method for hanging wire: straighten out wire hanger, leaving one end in its original form and then create a hook on the end, insert it down the drain to catch hair and other debris out.
+- Wire hanger method: straighten out wire hanger leaving the other end in its original shape, create a hook at the end, insert it into the drain to catch hair and debris out.

-- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow with tape or cloth, attach hose creating an air-tight seal then turn off the vacuum after 3 minutes.
+- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode Cover drains that overflow with tape or cloth, attach the hose, creating an air-tight seal.
+Then turn off the vacuum after 3 minutes.

-- Prevent future blockages by using hair strainers in your shower.
-Run hot water after every use and refraining from pouring grease down your drains.
+- To prevent future blockages, use hair strainers in your shower, running hot water after each usage and avoiding the practice of pouring grease down your drains.

 - Baking soda